-In this workshop, you will learn how to develop inputs for a sediment transport simulation using GSSHA.
-You will begin with an existing GSSHA model.
+This workshop demonstrates how to develop inputs for a sediment transport simulation using GSSHA.
+Begin with an existing GSSHA model.
 Some ski resorts are located in the Park City, Utah watershed.
-You will simulate a scenario where some of the forested hill slope is cleared to develop ski runs.
+Simulate a scenario where some of the forested hill slope is cleared to develop ski runs.
 This clearing results in increased erosion and deposition.
-The GSSHA model you will start with is setup to run a long term simulation.
+The starting GSSHA model is setup to run a long term simulation.